devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 delete it from this page.

 Unfortunately deleting a cluster is not enough to fully clean up after yourself on GCP.
-When creating a cluster and installing helm apps on that cluster you actually end up creating other GCP resources that are not deleted when the cluster is deleted.
+When creating a cluster and installing Helm apps on that cluster you actually end up creating other GCP resources that are not deleted when the cluster is deleted.
 As such it is important to also periodically find and delete these unused (orphaned) GCP resources.
 Please read on for how to do